Vanilla Sky

 Vanilla Sky is a 2001 American science fiction psychological thriller film starring Tom Cruise as a magazine publisher who begins to question reality after being disfigured in a car crash.
-Written and directed by Cameron Crowe, who also produced with Cruise and Paula Wagner, it is an English-language remake of 1997 Spanish film Open Your Eyes, which was scribed by Alejandro Amenábar and Mateo Gil.
+Written and directed by Cameron Crowe, who also produced with Cruise and Paula Wagner, it is an English-language remake of the 1997 Spanish film Open Your Eyes, which was written by Alejandro Amenábar and Mateo Gil.
 The supporting cast includes Penélope Cruz (who reprises her role from the original), Kurt Russell, Jason Lee, Noah Taylor, and Cameron Diaz.

-Vanilla Sky was released on December 14, 2001, grossed more than $203 million worldwide against a production budget of $68 million, and received mixed critical reception.
-Diaz's performance was widely praised, earning her a Screen Actors Guild and a Golden Globe Award nomination.
-The song "Vanilla Sky" by Paul McCartney was nominated for an Academy Award for Best Original Song.
-The film later gained a cult following.
+Released by Paramount Pictures on December 14, 2001, Vanilla Sky grossed $203 million worldwide against a production budget of $68 million and initially received mixed reviews from critics.
+Diaz earned Golden Globe and Screen Actors Guild nominations, and Paul McCartney's song "Vanilla Sky" was nominated for the Academy Award for Best Original Song.
+The film later developed a cult following.

 Plot

 David Aames Jr., the owner of a large publishing company he inherited from his father, is in prison.
 Wearing a prosthetic mask, David tells his life story to court psychologist Dr. Curtis McCabe.
 In flashbacks, David leaves the duties of the publisher to his father's trusted associates while living as a playboy in Manhattan.
-He is introduced to Sofia Serrano by his best friend, Brian Shelby, during a party.
+After his best friend, Brian Shelby, introduces him to Sofia Serrano during a party, David and Sofia spend the night together at Sofia's apartment and fall in love, unaware that David's current lover, Julie Gianni, has followed them there.

-David and Sofia spend the night together at Sofia's apartment and fall in love, unaware that David's current lover, Julie Gianni, has followed them there.
 As David leaves, Julie offers him a ride and soon reveals her jealousy of Sofia.
 She deliberately crashes the car, killing herself and disfiguring David.
 Doctors cannot repair his face using plastic surgery, forcing David to wear a prosthetic mask, and the mental and physical scarring from the accident causes him to become withdrawn and depressed.
 David joins Brian and Sofia at a club, but they all leave after David starts an argument while drunk.
 After David insults them and they part ways, David passes out on the street outside the club.

 The next day, Sofia returns and apologises to David.
-She takes him home; the two form a relationship; and he slowly begins to recover.
+She takes him home; the two form a relationship, and he slowly begins to recover.
 After surgeons find a way to repair David's face despite their prior prognosis, he is plagued by bizarre experiences - such as brief flashbacks of his disfigurement and an encounter with a mysterious man at a bar who informs him that David is omnipotent, demonstrated by the entire bar falling silent at David's command.
 One day, while at Sofia's, David awakens to find himself in bed with Julie, whose face has replaced Sofia's in their photographs.
 In shock, he suffocates Julie.
 David is arrested and imprisoned and his facial disfigurement is mysteriously restored.